michalsc/Emu68/docs/SD_Preparation.md

 ## Dangerous part

 Now fasten your seat belts.
-If you are unfamiliar with Windows or you will do any mistake here, you may just render your windows unbootable.
+If you are unfamiliar with Windows or you will do any mistake here, you may just render your windows not bootable.
 What we need to do is to change the partition type for the newly created RAW volume.
 It will be changed to a type ``0x76`` which is an information for Emu68 (and WinUAE or Amithlon) that this is a virtual hard drive.

 First, open command prompt as Administrator